Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

 As we can see, time $t$ seems to play an important role as the optimal range of $\beta$ with high $\pg$ widens with $t$.
-We further show in the insets of \fig{fig_dynamics}(c) and (d) that $\pg$ increases with $t$.
-Nevertheless, the increase is not smooth and multiple jumps and plateaus are observed, implying that local minima are completing with the global minima for the probability but they cease to trap the system at different time $t$.
-This phenomenon can be explained by eigenvalues, where a sufficiently large $t$ makes $\lambda_n^t$ of the local minima sufficiently less than 1, despite $\lambda_n\approx 1$ (see again \fig{fig_dynamics}(a) and (b)).
-This also implies that the proximity of $\lambda_n$ to 1 is related to the ability or stiffness of individual minima in trapping the system, which may depend on their entropy or number of external connections; one may thus estimate the characteristic duration of trapping in individual minima using $\lambda_n$.
+We further show in the insets of \fig{fig_dynamics} that $\pg$ does increase with $t$.
+Nevertheless, for spin glass and the ``hard'' $3$-Sat instance as shown in the insets of \fig{fig_dynamics}(a) and (b) respectively, the increase of $\pg$ is not smooth and multiple jumps and plateaus are observed, implying that local minima are completing with the global minima for the probability but they cease to trap the system at different time $t$.
+This phenomenon can be explained by eigenvalues, where a sufficiently large $t$ makes $\lambda_n^t$ of the local minima sufficiently less than 1, despite $\lambda_n\approx 1$ (see again \fig{fig_eigenvalue}(a) and (b)).
+This also implies that for glassy systems such as spin glasses and ``hard'' $K$-Sat problems, the proximity of $\lambda_n$ to 1 is related to the ability or stiffness of individual minima in trapping the system, which may depend on their entropy or number of external connections; one may thus estimate the characteristic duration of trapping in individual minima using $\lambda_n$.
+In comparison, for the \cut{``easy''} $3$-Sat instance with $\alpha=1$ as shown in the inset of \fig{fig_dynamics}(c), $\pg$ increases smoothly with time $t$, implying there is no trapping in dynamics.

+As the eigenvalue $\lambda_n$ of local minima approaches but is not equal to 1, one may anticipate that utlimately all $\lambda_n^t$ of the local minima would be sufficiently less than 1, and only the gobal minima left.
+In otherwords, the MCMC dynamics ultimately lead to the ground states.
+However, in a practically shorter time-scale, we see that \emph{spontaneous ergodicity breaking}~\cite{marinari1996numerical, cugliandolo1995weak} emerges as the time-scale is sufficiently large for the systems to explore the whole configurational space according to the equilibrium distribution.